Arriving at Your Veterinary Practice Valuation: A Comprehensive Guide

 If you’re applying for a business or personal loan.
 Knowing your practice’s value is especially important in potentially offering up if you’re qualifying for a loan.

 If you’re conducting research, you’ve probably come across several approaches (earnings method, asset method, market method, income-based methods, etc.) to find the value of your veterinary clinic.

-Our team specializes in veterinary practice sales to the corporate market only, meaning, we primarily use income-based methods to conduct valuations because they measure value from the perspective of the investor.
+Our team specializes in veterinary practice sales to the corporate market only, and, we primarily use income-based methods to conduct valuations because these are the methods the corporate buyers / investors utilize.
 Regardless, we generally advise sellers to avoid the nitty-gritty details of these methods and, instead, focus on the following formula:

 Normalized EBITDA x Purchase Price Multiple =

 Your Practice’s Value

 EBITDA stands for earnings before interest, taxes, depreciation, and amortization.
 Its measurement represents the cash derived from the day-to-day running of the veterinary practice.
 It gives investors a sense of how financially successful and operationally efficient the business is currently.
 Many practice owners tend to underestimate their actual EBITDA because there accountants are focused on reducing profits so you pay less taxes.
 When you are looking to sell, you want to show the maximum profits – which is not generally how small business owners show their financials.

 We can think of normalized EBITDA as your practice’s realistic profitability if a corporate group owned it.
 If a corporate group owned your practice, what changes would they make to your business?
 What expenses would “go away”?
 Normalized EBITDA can be found through a series of “add-backs”, or expenses eliminated, that would no longer apply to the practice’s bottom line if it were under corporate ownership.
 Practice brokers who are experienced in the veterinary industry, specifically in selling to corporate groups, will know which line items to categorize as add-backs.